jasonflorentino/wisp/README.md

 (/ 10 2)  evalutes to 5
 ```
 The eagle-eyed among you might have noticed that the order matters here.
 The expressions are evaluated from left to right. `(- 1 2 3)` evaluates to `-4`, whereas `(- 2 3 1)` would evaluate to `-2`. `(/ 10 2)`  becomes `5`, but `(/ 2 10)` would be `0`.
 (Floating point numbers are not yet supported.)

+That's all I've got to say on the basics for now.
+I hope to one day further refine and flesh out this code and the language features.
+To help with picking up the rest, I've put together some examples in the following section, and be sure to checkout the Language Reference for the rest.

 ## Examples